 In fact, suffering and even crisis is our normal situation.
 The bubble of pain-free and ordered living that we modern Americans think of as our normal state is highly abnormal judged by historical standards.
 In most cultures throughout human history, people could expect to experience monthly about the same amount of physical pain most of us encounter in a lifetime.
 Remember, for instance, that anesthetics and pills were invented only about a century ago.

-Of course God no more enjoys using this megaphone than a good human parent does.
-The fact that he does use it means only one of two things: Either we need all the pain we get, and it is for our own good and allowed only out of perfect (and perfectly wise) divine love; or else we do not need it and yet Omnipotence allows it—in which case Omnipotence is not Love.
+Of course, God no more enjoys using this megaphone than a good human parent does.
+The fact that he does use it means one of two things: either we need all the pain we get, and it is for our own good and allowed only out of perfect (and perfectly wise) divine love; or else we do not need it and yet Omnipotence allows it—in which case Omnipotence is not Love.

-To quote C. S. Lewis, "Is it credible that such extremities of torture should be necessary for us?
+To quote Lewis again, "Is it credible that such extremities of torture should be necessary for us?
 Well, take your choice.
 The tortures occur.
 If they are unnecessary, then there is no God or a bad one.
 If there is a good God, then these tortures are necessary.
 For no even moderately good Being could possibly inflict or permit them if they weren’t" (A Grief Observed).